 - It can do it even if you remember that, really.

-- A child is walking with his father and taking his job very seriously to carry a box that apparently has a puppy in it.
-Kana is floating overhead and hears the boy somberly tell the box "You're going home with us" and thinks "how nice."
-Then the ghost of the dead puppy floats out of the box, licks the boy on the face and fades away.
+- A child is walking with her father and taking very seriously her job of carrying a box that apparently contains a puppy.
+Kana is floating overhead and hears the child quietly talking to the box, and saying "You're going home with us".
+Then the ghost of the dead puppy floats out of the box, licks the child on her face and fades away.
+Kana smiles and thinks "How nice".